ros-controls/ros2_control_demos/README.md

 If you want to have rather step by step manual how to do things with `ros2_control` checkout [ros-control/roscon2022_workshop](https://github.com/ros-controls/roscon2022_workshop) repository.

-### Goals

-The repository has two other goals goals:

-1. Implements the example configuration described in the `ros-controls/roadmap` repository file [components_architecture_and_urdf_examples](https://github.com/ros-controls/roadmap/blob/master/design_drafts/components_architecture_and_urdf_examples.md).
-2. The repository is a validation environment for `ros2_control` concepts, which can only be tested during run-time (e.g., execution of controllers by the controller manager, communication between robot hardware and controllers).

 ## Getting started